THIS DATE IN HISTORY: April 21

 2008: Carey Price makes 25 saves and the Canadiens defeat the Bruins 5-0 in Game 7 of their Eastern Conference Quarterfinal series.
 Andrei Kostitsyn has two goals and Sergei Kostitsyn wraps up the scoring with 7.3 seconds remaining.
 It's the first time brothers each score a goal in a Game 7.

-2015: Defenseman Brent Seabrook scores 1:00 into the third overtime to give the Chicago Blackhawks a 3-2 win against the Nashville Predators at United Center in Game 5 of the Western Conference First Round.
-It's the third playoff overtime goal for Seabrook and gives the Blackhawks a 3-2 lead in the best-of-7 series; two of the three wins come in games decided after one overtime period.
+2015: Brent Seabrook scores 1:00 into the third overtime to give the Chicago Blackhawks a 3-2 win against the Nashville Predators at United Center in Game 5 of the Western Conference First Round.
+It's the third playoff overtime goal for Seabrook, a defenseman, and gives the Blackhawks a 3-2 lead in the best-of-7 series; two of the three wins come in games decided after one overtime period.

 2018: Nikita Kucherov completes a team-record 10-point series by scoring the series-clinching goal for the Tampa Bay Lightning in a 3-1 victory against the New Jersey Devils in Game 5 of the Eastern Conference First Round.
 Kucherov's fifth goal of the series at 12:27 of the third period gives Tampa Bay a 2-0 lead and proves to be the game-winner when Pat Maroon scores with 3:00 remaining.
 Ryan Callahan scores with two seconds remaining to wrap up the win.